 - Artificial intelligence

 - Programming languages and techniques

 I tend to keep my brain busy with:

 - Cinema (more like an obsession...
 I wouldn't hesitate to call myself a movie snob)

 - Comic books

 I also enjoy exploring new languages.
 I'm currently learning German (at my own pace), and brushing up on my French and Spanish.
-Other languages will follow suit very soon (most likely Swiss German and Norwegian).
+Others will follow suit very soon (most likely Swiss German and Norwegian).